 An introductory examination of the role of women in the U.S. political system.
 The course includes a theoretical and historical view of the development of women's political activity in the United States, as well as a contemporary look at women as activists, voters and candidates.
 Current issues are incorporated as appropriate.
-Same as POLI-211.
 Prerequisite: Sophomore standing.
 4 SH.CC: Diversity Intensive, Interdisciplinary.